 For OCREVUS IV infusions, the most common side effects are infusion-related reactions (IRRs).
 These can be serious, so you’ll be carefully monitored throughout your infusion and for at least one hour afterwards.
 However, because IRRs can happen for up to 24 hours after a dose of OCREVUS IV, it’s important that you tell your doctor or go to the Accident and Emergency at your nearest hospital if you notice any of the following:

-- Cough, throat irritation or pain
+- Throat irritation or pain

 - Headache